ianozsvald/notes_to_self/README.md

 ## Research

+### Getting into a new project

 * What's the biggest uncertainty ahead?
 What does it cost to solve it, what value does it bring?
 * What single thing might give us 80% of the remaining answer?
 Probably avoid the edge cases (document, but don't focus on them)

 ## Strategy

 * prefer who/what/why/where/when objective questions
+* focus on understanding the levers for highest value delivery, check for shared agreement on these (ignore low-value stuff that's cool but won't enable beneficial change)

 # Python